What part of “must stop for school bus” is confusing?

 Please stop every time for a school bus.
 Please report drivers who illegally pass a bus (license plate, make, model, location).
 If it’s a commercial vehicle, notify the employer.

-If your child is injured in a school bus accident, through the actions of another motorist or through the negligence of a bus driver, you can turn to the experienced and caring personal injury attorneys of Kennedy, Johnson, Schwab & Roberge, L.L.C.
+If your child is injured in a school bus accident, through the actions of another motorist or through the negligence of a bus driver, you can turn to the experienced and caring personal injury attorneys of Kennedy, Johnson, Schwab & Roberge, P.C.
 Call our New Haven firm at 888-522-7144 for a free consultation.

 Source: National Association of State Directors of Pupil Transportation